Theo-Wong-67/MSc-Grid-Cell-CAN-Project/README.md

 # MSc Grid-Cell CAN Project

-A continuous attractor network (CAN) model of grid cells, used to ask whether the 60°/90° Fourier symmetry biomarker of Ying et al. (2023) can be reproduced by localised synaptic damage and by afferent velocity noise.
+A continuous attractor network (CAN) model of grid cells to ask whether the 60°/90° Fourier symmetry biomarker of Ying et al. (2023) can be reproduced by localised synaptic damage and by afferent velocity noise.

-The analysis pipeline is validated against Ying et al.'s released data before being applied to model output: their published group ratios reproduce to five significant figures with identical blob detection on 171/171 cells.
+The analysis pipeline is validated against Ying et al.'s released data before being applied to model output.

 ---

 ## Third-party code is **not** included

-Two dependencies are required but deliberately absent from this repository: neither carries a licence upstream, so neither grants redistribution rights.
+Two dependencies are required but absent, below are the downloading links:
-Download them yourself and place them in the project root.

 ### 1. CMBHOME (Hasselmo Lab, Boston University)